Westinghouse vs Mi-T-M

 Is Mi-T-M a reliable generator brand?

-Based on the available data, Mi-T-M holds a Tier C reliability rating with a score of 55 out of 100.
-This places it well below Westinghouse, which earned a Tier A rating at 95 out of 100.
-However, Mi-T-M's rating is derived from a very small sample of just one model.
+Mi-T-M holds a Tier C reliability rating with a score of 55 out of 100, which places it well below Westinghouse's Tier A rating of 95 out of 100.
+However, only one Mi-T-M generator model was scored, so the data is limited.

-According to the scoring data, the WGen14500TFc is Westinghouse's top-rated model with an overall score of 8.1 out of 10.
-It leads the brand's extensive 54-model lineup.
+According to the scoring data, the Westinghouse iGen8200TFc is the top-rated model with an overall score of 8.2 out of 10.